CTXz/STM8-DCE/README.md

-# STM8-DCE

-SDCC STM8 Dead Code Elimination Tool
+# STM8-DCE - A SDCC STM8 Dead Code Elimination Tool

 *Gone are the days of cherry picking the Standard Peripheral Library!*